onzfonz/comp227/src/content/6/en/part6a.md

 ### Action creators

-We begin to notice that, even in applications as simple as ours, using Redux can simplify the frontend code.
+We begin to notice that, even in applications as primitive as ours, using Redux can simplify the frontend code.
 However, we can do a lot better.

-React components don't need to know the Redux action types and forms.
+*React components don't need to know the Redux action types and forms.*
-Let's separate creating actions into separate functions:
+**Let's separate the creation of action objects into functions**:

 ```js
 const createTask = (content) => {